SinclairPythonAkoto/jobs-log-FlaskHeroku-APP/thought_process.md

 After successfully loading the Flask Heroku template onto my repository, I changed some of the data in app.py & the contemt of the templates folder.

-The documentation of my thought process is available below.
+The documentation of my thought process is available below; from start to completion of jobs log web app.

 TP #1
 * Delete old files and change python file